Isagog/KnowledgeGraph/java-client/target/docs/InteractionServiceApi.md

 <a name="complete"></a>
 # **complete**
-> List&lt;String&gt; complete(hook)
+> List&lt;CompletionChoices&gt; complete(hook, context)

 Suggets completions

-Provides a list of candidate completions of the provided one
+Provides a list of candidate completions to the provided input (hook)

 ### Example
 ```java